balenaltd/handbook/On-call-rotation-primer.md

     - Logs/evidence/indicators considered for future alerting / automation
     - Aim for at least a provisional postmortem within 24h (can be improved later)

 There are various actions an on-call engineer might take during their rotation to resolve or investigate an incident (step 4 above).
-Most of these actions can be found in the [DevOps Playbook](https://balena-io.github.io/devops-playbook/) (see below, III.4.), and if something is significant enough to warrant doing more than once it's worth including there.
+Most of these actions can be found in the [DevOps Playbook (legacy/archive)](https://balena-io.github.io/devops-playbook/) (see below, III.4.), and if something is significant enough to warrant doing more than once it's worth including there.